libical/libical/docs/MigrationGuide_to_4.md

 ### Migrating from 3.0 to 4.0

+### const pointers

+Many function signatures have been changed to use const pointers.

 ### bool return values

 A number of function signatures have been changed to use 'bool' rather than 'int' types.